L-near2/sodoku-solver/README.md

 2. ``` print_board() ``` Function:
    - There is nothing special about this function.
 I think it needs no explanation.
 This function just prints the Sudoku board.

+3. ``` find_empty() ``` Function:
+   - In short, what this function does is check every cell on every line (line after line), starting with the top left cell.
+Once the first empty cell is found (containing the value 0),it returns its coordinates.
+   - Coordinates: 700 + row + col
+   - I used this method because I didn't want to use tables.
+I think this method is simpler and better.

 ![ezgif com-gif-maker](https://user-images.githubusercontent.com/82291615/165399682-a0e91253-4035-451d-ac6e-13752a951949.gif)